-Minera Santa Luisa S.A., a subsidiary of Mitsui Kinzoku and located in a country implementing EITI, declares its compliance with his EITI standards on Minera Santa Luisa S.A. website.
+Minera Santa Luisa S.A., a subsidiary of Mitsui Kinzoku and located in a country implementing EITI, declares its compliance with his EITI standards on our website.

 Confidential grievance mechanism

 Based on the existing internal reporting system, a mechanism that allows employees and external stakeholders to anonymously submit concerns related to supply chain risks was developed and is being sustained.